 Attn: Notary Authentications

 The fee is $2.50 per authentication.
-The Public Service Division accepts cash, cashier’s checks, money orders and credit cards (Visa or MasterCard only with a 4% processing fee for each credit card transaction) for notary authentications.
+The Public Service Division accepts cash, cashier’s checks, and money orders for notary authentications.
 Only cashier’s checks and money orders are accepted through the mail.The Public Service Division does not accept personal checks and cannot accept cash or credit cards through the mail.